adon-cloudcannon/landing-page-test/src/collections/lessons/bootstrap-to-a-client-editable-hugo-site/blog.md

 git checkout blog-start

 # Finished branch:
-git checkout blog-finish
+git checkout blog-end
 ```

-We’re so close to fully Hugoifying this site\!&nbsp;
+We’re so close to fully Hugoifying this site!&nbsp;

 The last thing we need to do is link in the blog.
 This will put everything we’ve learned so far to the test.